Heat a small frying pan or kadai. Keep the heat to its lowest and add urad dal.

 Now divide the dough in two parts and add first part in murukku maker.
 Cover the second part of dough with a kitchen towel.

-Before you begin to shape the murukku, keep oil in a kadai to get heated.
-Keep the oil on a low or medium-low flame, so that it does not become too hot.
+Before you begin to shape the murukku, keep oil in a kadai (wok) or frying pan to get heated.
+Keep the oil on a low or medium-low heat, so that it does not become very hot.
+Use any neutral flavored oil with a high smoke point.

 Use butter paper or parchment paper squares.
 Cut them in squares and keep ready before you make murukku.